by MATT ADAMS

 Special to The Tystenac

 Young culinary artist Brittany Holbrook is not only a student-athlete at Tiffin University, but her passion for cooking has had an unexpected twist since her time at college started.
-Some college students are worried about gaining weight when they eat; however, Holbrook has a whole other conscious side she thinks of when planning her meals for the week.
+Some college students are worried about gaining weight when they eat; however, Holbrook's concerns stem from regulating her diet for health reasons.

 Holbrook said she has helped her family in the kitchen ever since she could remember but ignited her passion for cooking at the age of 19 during her sophomore year of college.
 Not only did Holbrook have to find new ways to fend for herself on her own, but after diagnosed with celiac disease, Holbrook needed to do even more research on how to express herself in the kitchen.